Spatial-Language Attention Policies for Efficient Robot Learning: Experimental Setup for Skills

 \subsection{Out of distribution Results from SLAP}

-We show more results for attention point predicted by $\pi_I$ in Fig.~\ref{fig:ood-results}.
-For the placing task, the agent has never seen a heavily cluttered drawer inside before, but it is able to find flat space which indicates placing affordance.
+We show more results for the attention point predicted by $\pi_I$ in Fig.~\ref{fig:ood-results}.
+For the placement task, the agent has never seen a heavily cluttered drawer inside before, but it is able to find flat space that indicates placement affordance.
 For the bottle picking task, this sample has a lemon right next to the bottle which changes the shape of the point-cloud around the bottle.
 We see that $\pi_I$ is able to find an interaction point albeit with placement different from expert and lower down on the bottle.
-Similarly the open top drawer sample has more heavy clutter on and around the drawer to test robustness.
+Similarly, the open-top drawer sample has more heavy clutter on and around the drawer to test robustness.

-Fig.~\ref{fig:generalize-bottle} shows the prediction and generated trajectory for picking up a previously unseen bottle Note that while the models are able to detect the out of distribution bottle, the trajectory actually fails due to bottle being much wider and requiring more accuracy in grasping.
+Fig.~\ref{fig:generalize-bottle} shows the prediction and generated trajectory for picking up a previously unseen bottle.
+Note that while the models are able to detect the out of distribution bottle, the trajectory actually fails because the bottle is much wider and requires more accuracy in grasping.
+For the mobile manipulator domain, we observe \slap{} performed better than vanilla PerAct on every count.
+Our hypothesis is that \slap{}'s better performance is due to the addition of semantic features, more efficient training, and higher resolution due to a non-grid point-cloud representation.